jdwillmsen/python-projects/README.md

 # Python Projects
-A repository full of python projects used in learning and testing python
+A repository full of python projects used in learning and testing python.